codelabspro/jupiter/README.md

 ==> lb model
 ==> lb model
 ?
 Enter the model name: TodoItem
 ?
-Select the datasource to attach Package to: db (mysql) ?
+Select the datasource to attach TodoItem to: db (mysql) ?
 Select model's base class PersistedModel
 ?
-Expose Package via the REST API?
+Expose TodoItem via the REST API?
 Yes
 ?
 Custom plural form (used to build REST URL):
 ?
 Common model or server only? common
-Let's add some Package properties now.
+Let's add some TodoItem properties now.